 Monitor Your Mowing

-- If your blades have made contact with protruding tree roots and tree stumps or had some close encounters with rocks and stones, then inspect the work of the blades: Is the grass being cut cleanly, like scissors, or ragged, as if they were torn?
+- If your blades have made contact with protruding tree roots and tree stumps or had some close encounters with rocks and stones, then inspect the work of the blades.
+Is the grass being cut cleanly like scissors or ragged, as if they were torn?
 If the latter, sharpen or replace the blades.
-Tearing grass makes it more susceptible to disease and hurts aesthetics.
+Tearing grass makes it more susceptible to disease and diminishes the look of your lawn.

 - If the engine doesn’t act right, it could be any number of things, including a clogged carburetor.
 Lawn mower engines were never meant to process ethanol.
-Consider using ethanol-free gas with advanced stabilizers engineered for lawn mower engines: TruFuel 4-Cycle.
+Consider using ethanol-free fuel with advanced stabilizers engineered for lawn mower engines like TruFuel 4-Cycle.

 - Check/replace air filter regularly.

 - Check/clean under deck regularly with putty knife.

 - Getting harder to push?
 Remove the wheels, and lubricate them.
 Summer humidity and moisture from dewy grass can cause corrosion and rusting.